 The show does not have any corporate sponsors who pay for interviews based on their products nor do we sell or shill for any product.
 Editorial control is completely in my hands.
 I have no conflicts of interest when I interview our guests or when I answer our caller’s questions.
 Our credibility is all we have and it is vigorously protected.

-alzheimer's asthma autism breast cancer cancer cannabis Cardiovascular Disease childhood obesity children colon cancer concussion dementia depression Diabetes doctor-patient relationship exercise flu vaccine H1N1 health care rationing health care system heart attack heart disease HIV HPV hypertension junk food melanoma Mental Health MS obesity ovarian cancer prostate cancer PSA Pseudoscience quackery salt smoking cessation stem cells stroke type II diabetes Vaccines Vitamin D vitamins wait times weight loss
+alcohol alzheimer's anti-vaccination asthma breast cancer cancer cannabis childhood obesity children colon cancer concussion coronavirus coronavirus vaccine Covid-19 covid vaccine dementia depression Diabetes exercise flu flu vaccine H1N1 health care rationing health care system heart attack heart disease hypertension junk food measles Mental Health MS obesity opioids Pfizer prostate cancer public health policy quackery salt SARS-CoV-2 stem cells stroke sugar Vaccines wait times weight loss

 *The advice, clinical studies and recommendations presented in audio and written articles on this website are for general educational purposes and not diagnosis.
 You should consult your physician or other health professional directly before beginning or changing a course of health treatment.